6 people arrested after largest US-Australian meth seizure | New Country 923

 Jason Halls, Victoria manager for the Australian Criminal Intelligence Commission, said the drugs would have had an “immeasurable” impact on the Australian community.
 He said sewage drug monitoring data showed Victoria state — which has a population of 6.3 million — was estimated to consume just over 2 tons of ice each year.

-The previous record haul of meth seized in Australia was 1.3 tons in December 2017.
+The previous record haul of methamphetamine seized in Australia was 1.3 tons in December 2017.

 Associated Press writer Robert Jablon in Los Angeles contributed to this report.